 Step aside Costco, we’ve got you beat!
-This Air Fryer Rotisserie Chicken takes less than 5 minutes to prep and under an hour to cook – all hands off!
-The result will blow you away as it is so moist and tender with a crispy outer skin!
+This Air Fryer Rotisserie Chicken takes less than five minutes to prep and under an hour to cook – all hands off!
+The result will blow you away as this is so moist and tender with crispy outer skin!

 If you have the rotisserie function on your Air Fryer and haven’t used it yet, break out those pieces, dust them off and let’s make one of the juiciest and most flavorful chickens you will ever make!